 Brake Bending

 TUFFAK® GP Polycarbonate Sheet can be brake bent to 90° angles in gauges = .100".
-Attempts at bending heavier gauges can result in cracks or breakage at the time of bending or later due to high levels of stress in the bend area.
-For this reason strip heat bending is recommended on all gauges = .118".
+Attempts at bending heavier gauges can result in cracks or breakage at the time of bending or later due to high-stress levels in the bend area.
+For this reason, strip heat bending is recommended on all gauges = 0.118".

 Cold Bending